 St. Charles Avenue Streetcar by Sharon Mollerus on flickr

-There’s a way to see New Orleans’ Uptown, Garden District, Carrollton, and Central Business District (CBD) neighborhoods that’s historically accurate, affordable and entertaining.
+There’s a way to see New Orleans’ Uptown, Garden District, Carrollton, and Central Business District (CBD) neighborhoods that are historically accurate, affordable, and entertaining.
 It’s called the St. Charles Avenue streetcar, and a ride costs $1.25.
 Best of all, the streetcar stop is less than a mile away from the Alder Hotel — about a 15-minute walk.
-Here’s what to know before you go and which destinations are worth a visit, organized by street addresses as you head further Uptown and then downtown.
+Here’s what to know before you go and which destinations are worth a visit, organized by street addresses as you head further from Uptown and then downtown.

 Stroll to the intersection of St. Charles Avenue and Cadiz streets, where the streetcar stops.
 If you want to head downtown, stand on the riverside (south) of St. Charles Avenue.
 If you are heading further Uptown, stand on the lakeside (north) of St. Charles Avenue.
 Have exact change — $1.25 for a one-way ride, or $3 for a Jazzy Pass, which gives you unlimited rides for the day.

 Pay the driver and settle into a vintage mahogany bench.
 St. Charles Avenue streetcars are not air-conditioned and are not wheelchair accessible, although that will change soon (the city’s other lines using red, not green, streetcars are wheelchair accessible, by the way).

 To make a stop, simply pull the horizontal cord running across your window to signal to the driver that you want to get off.
-Ideally, you should exit using the rear doors, but this recommendation is often ignored by the locals and visitors alike.
+Ideally, you should exit using the rear doors, but this recommendation is often ignored by locals and visitors alike.

 Stop 1: Audubon Park (6500 Magazine St.)

 Begin your streetcar adventure by heading further Uptown to Audubon Park.
 You should see the live oak trees, running paths, lakes, and playground equipment from the streetcar, but if not, just pull the cord when you hit Calhoun Street.
 Take a stroll through the 350-acre public park, where New Orleanians have come to relax since 1898.
 At the very rear of the park lies the Audubon Zoo.
 The elephants, tigers, white alligators, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.